iron-fish/website/docs/rpc.md

 ### `chain/getTransaction`

-Gets a transaction from block and transaction hash
+Gets a transaction from a block hash and transaction hash

 #### Request